-When people think of seals and other pinipeds, they tend to visualize the cute, adorable circus or aquarium animals that have been trained to honk horns or bounding happily on the beach.
+When people think of seals and other pinnipeds, they tend to visualize the cute, adorable circus or aquarium animals that have been trained to honk horns or bounding happily on the beach.
 People even consider them to be the sea's equivalent of a dog.
 However, sea lions are immensely aggressive and have been known to seriously maul humans, in addition to routinely killing each other.
 Antarctic expeditions have been attacked and at least three people have been killed by leopard seals in the past.
 And if they climb up onto docks, or even into cities?
 Don't try to approach them.
 It will end in a visit to the hospital, possibly without one hand.
 Oh, and those goofy-looking elephant seals?
 You know, the big ones with the silly, drooping noses?
-Here's a video of one having a disagreement with a parking lot...looking strangely adorable while doing so.
+Here's a video of one having a disagreement with a parking lot... looking strangely adorable while doing so.
 Something to keep in mind is that the closest living relative of the pinniped family is the bear family.

 The pelican, a waddly goofy looking bird with a weird neck and beak pouch, the larger ones can eat a pigeon in one swallow.

-A Belorussian man was attacked and killed by a Beaver, similar, non fatal attacks have occured in other places.
+A Belorussian man was attacked and killed by a Beaver, similar, non fatal attacks have occurred in other places.

 If you think snakes are cute at all, baby venomous snakes fall under this, especially baby cobras.
 They have huge eyes and a cute stripey pattern.
 They're no less venomous than adult snakes, and sometimes even inject more venom than an adult snake would, because they haven't learned how to use it yet.